 Absence from class and/or modifications of participation requirements may be appropriate accommodations the School of Law may provide in some instances of student disability.
-(See Policy on Absences Due to Medical Circumstances and Student Requests for Disability Related Accommodations in Attendance or Class Participation in the Disability Services section of this Handbook for more information.)
+(See Absences Due to Medical Conditions in the Disability Services & Policy section of this Handbook for more information.)
 Students should contact Student Affairs, Law School with any questions about the policy.
 Accommodations are not retroactive, so all absences fall under the standard policy until the relevant accommodation is approved.
 Students should request this accommodation directly through Student Affairs and not through their instructor(s).
 Please refer to Appendix B for further detail.